Agoric/documentation/main/ertp/api/purse.md

 - `payment` `{Payment}`
 - `optAmount` `{Amount}` - Optional.
 - Returns: `{Amount}`

-All I came up with that is specific to deposit was this:
-1) you have to have a non-promise before you can call deposit().
-When you call deposit() you'll get a response back (after waiting only for the round trip) telling you whether it succeeded.
-All calls that arrive later will see that the value has been transferred into the purse, and the payments are no longer valid.

 Deposit all the contents of `payment` into this `purse`, returning an `amount` describing the `payment`'s digital assets (i.e. the deposit amount).
 If the optional argument `optAmount` does not equal the balance of